-Finally, a poor credit history can doom your business even though it’s your bad credit not the business’ bad credit.
-High chargeback ratios, delinquent payments, and a bad credit score will land you on the high risk list fast.
+Finally, poor credit history can doom your business even though it’s your bad credit, not the business’ bad credit.
+High chargeback ratios, delinquent payments, and a bad credit score will land you on the high-risk list fast.

 What ‘High Risk’ Means for Business